microsoftarchive/msdn-code-gallery-microsoft/README.md

 ## Extract Sample Zip and/or Git Clone

-**Win32 Long Paths** must be enabled to extract the sample zip and/or git clone.
+If you are experiencing issues extracting and/or using Git Clone for samples, you may need to enable **Win32 Long Paths**.
 This setting can be enabled in the Local Group Policy Editor within Computer Configuration\Administrative Templates\Symstem\Filesystem.
 Alternatively, you could download the zip file and use WinRAR to extract the file.

 ## Contributing